biod/sambamba/README.md

 <a name="license"></a>
 # License

-Sambamba is distributed under GNU Public License v2+.
+Sambamba is generously distributed under GNU Public License v2+.

 <a name="credits"></a>
 # Credit

-If you are using Sambamba in your research and want to support future work on Sambamba, please cite the following publication:
+Citations are the bread and butter of Science.
+If you are using Sambamba in your research and want to support our future work on Sambamba, please cite the following publication:

 A. Tarasov, A. J. Vilella, E. Cuppen, I. J. Nijman, and P. Prins.
 [Sambamba: fast processing of NGS alignment formats](https://doi.org/10.1093/bioinformatics/btv098).
 Bioinformatics, 2015.